 Even more precisely, the philosophical duality of God and her anti-thesis, Satan, is not only a construct of the core of man’s existential questions’ thinking: their abodes, heaven and hell, respectively, are, in fact, in the DNA of man.

 There is no place called heaven outside the realm of man’s existence on earth.
 Neither is there a place called hell in the same illusory domain.
 Heavenly rewards, or satanic retributions for our virtues and sins, respectively, we live them accordingly right here on earth.
-When we die, we are dead: our DNAs have switched off, and so have the ideas of God, Satan, heaven, and hell.
+When we die, we are dead: our DNAs have switched off from our consciousness, and so have the ideas of God, Satan, heaven, and hell.

 It is only the unenlightened that fuss about life after death for the deceased.
 The human soul leaving the dead is as real, as independent, and as infinite as the universe.
 So, leave it alone.
 It knows how to take care of itself.
 Ever heard of a buried soul?
 They failed to bury Jesus.

 It ought to make perfect sense that life-after-death is, indeed, a reality for the living only.
 Life goes on.
 But, living in the dark, and confronted with challenges of life with nature, the survivors seek answers outside of themselves.
 Finding no workable solutions out there, panic grips them.
 Fear of the unknown rules over their lives through and through … (Continued in the book: “MACHONA BLOGS – As I See It”.
 Order Simon Chilembo books on Amazon)

 December 19, 2017